Bassim789/pattern-web/README.rst

 The **Service** field allows the user to select a search engine (Twitter, Wikipedia or Bing).

+The **Language** field enables the user to choose the language of the retrieved data between english, french, german, spanish, italian and dutch  (by default : english).

 The **Query** field contains the searched word(s) on the chosen web engine.
 By default, the language is set to English.
 To change it : read `2.2 Advanced Interface`_.

 By default, the **Output segmentation label** is named `WebSearch_data`.
 Users can however modify it if needed.